forest-fire/abstracted-firebase/README.md

 It would be unusual to use this library directly, instead it is expected that you would choose one of the following:

-* [`abstracted-admin`](https://abstracted-admin.com) - if you're building micro-services at the backend and want to leverage the Firebase Admin API then you would use this
+* [`abstracted-admin`](https://abstracted-admin.com) - if you're building a backend service and want to leverage the Firebase Admin API
-* `abstracted-client` - if instead you're more interested in working in the client browser then this is the better choice
+* `abstracted-client` - if instead you're more interested in working in the client browser then this is the right choice

 Both the aforementioned libraries use this library for a majority of their common functionality.